Women drive me nuts.

 I emerged from jail with greater gratitude for God's creation of two sexes than I'd ever had before or since.
 To this day, I avoid to just this side of causing offense nearly any event preceded by the label women's: conferences, Bible Studies, retreats, Home Interior parties.
 I was even a bit skeptical at first about writing for a women's blog.

 My difficulties with women go further back than this experience.
 Because I married young and went directly to graduate school from college, I had a hard time finding real peers.
 The other women in my graduate program were hostile toward Christianity, something I was ill-equipped to handle gracefully.
 And while my church included other young women who worked or were going to school, most of the married women did not.
-I ...1
+I spent a lot of time declining invitations to jewelry and kitchenware parties and softball games, not because I wasn't interested in those activities, but because I felt stressed and guilty about spending time on anything besides writing papers and reading ...1

 Already a CT subscriber?
 Log in for full digital access.